9 facts about Greenland sharks

-The Greenland Shark is one of many fish and marine mammals that live near Greenland, but this is not the only area where it dwells.
-In fact, these sharks, which are sometimes referred to as gray sharks or gurry sharks, can also be found in the North Atlantic Ocean near Iceland, Norway, and Canada.
+The Greenland shark, or Somniosus microcephalus, is one of many marine mammals that live in the waters around Greenland, though this is not the only area in which the shark dwells.
+These sharks, which are sometimes referred to as “gray sharks” or “gurry sharks,” can also be found in the north Atlantic Ocean near Iceland, Norway, and Canada.

-If you are looking for a Greenland shark in the waters around Greenland, it will be helpful to have a good understanding of their physical dimensions.
-Greenland sharks are among the largest sharks currently in existence, and they are comparable in size to a Great White.
-They have been observed growing as long as 6.4 meters (21 feet) and as large as 1,000 kg (2,100 lbs), but the typical Greenland shark weighs in 400 kg (880 lbs) and 2.44 to 4.8 meters (18 to 15.7 feet).
+If you are looking for a Greenland shark, it is important to have a good understanding of their physical dimensions.
+Greenland sharks are among the largest sharks in the world, comparable in size to great whites.
+They have been known to grow as long as 6.4 meters (21 feet) and as heavy as 1,000 kg (2,100 pounds), though the typical Greenland shark weighs around 400 kg (880 pounds) and is about 2.44 to 4.8 meters long (18 to 15.7 feet).

-Greenland shark meat can cause symptoms that are similar to extreme inebriation, and the neurotoxins can be incapacitating to sled dogs.
-On the other hand, the meat can be prepared in a fermentation process that removes the neurotoxins, and the result is considered a national dish of Iceland.
-The national dish, known as Hákarl or kæstur hákarl, is prepared by hanging the meat and leaving it to dry for four to five months, thus removing the adverse effects of the neurotoxins.
+Greenland shark meat can cause symptoms in humans similar to severe inebriation, and the neurotoxins in their flesh can even be incapacitating to sled dogs.
+This toxicity is due to trimethylamine oxide (TMAO) in the tissue of Greenland shark flesh, which helps the mammals stabilise their enzymes and structural proteins against the debilitating effects of severe cold and high water pressure.
+Nonetheless, Greenland shark meat can be prepared in a fermentation process that removes the TMAO, resulting in a much-enjoyed national dish of Iceland.
+This dish, known as Hákarl or kæstur hákarl, is prepared by hanging the meat of the Greenland shark up for four to five months, thus removing the adverse effects of the neurotoxins.